bloominstituteoftechnology/Sprint-Challenge--JavaScript/Answers.md

 3. What is closure?

-Ans3:Closure gives the access to an outer function’s scope from an inner function.
+Ans3: Closure gives the access to an outer function’s scope from an inner function.
  In JavaScript, closures are created every time a function is created, at function creation time.
  The inner function will have access to the variables in the outer function scope, even after the outer function has returned.